younglaker/octjs/doc/Oct.md

 ### Description

-Create a Oct collection object by performing a CSS selector, wrapping DOM nodes, or creating elements from an HTML string.
+Create an Oct collection object by performing a CSS selector, wrapping DOM nodes, or creating elements from an HTML string.

 ### Syntax
 	O("selector[, root_id, tag]")  => collection